gdiaz384/py3translationServer/README.md

 - Processing models input/ouput is outside the scope of this project.
 The idea is solely to make the models available over HTTP and manage the engines.
     - TODO: Write template for proxy server to allow for manual parsing of I/O in Python3, and maybe Javascript.
     - Might have to dump all the code into functions so it can be imported cleanly.
 Alternative is to use invoke local shell scripts or just have a wrapper of some sort.
 - Currently, compatibility with various NMT model formats is abysmal, especially for fairseq.
-Multimodal models are not currently supported.
 [Open an issue](//github.com/gdiaz384/py3translationServer/issues/new) if this limitation negatively impacts your use case.
 Be sure to include a link to the model, or another one in the same format, so it can be tested during the development process.
+- Multimodal models are not currently supported.
+[Open an issue](//github.com/gdiaz384/py3translationServer/issues/new) if this limitation negatively impacts your use case.
+Be sure to include a link to the model, or another one in the same format, so it can be tested during the development process.
 - Currently, only models with accompanying sentencepiece models are supported.
 This limitation might be somewhat arbitrary.
 [Open an issue](//github.com/gdiaz384/py3translationServer/issues/new) if this limitation negatively impacts your use case or you can clairfy if some sort of BPE is required to run NMTs or not.
 - Changing models requires restarting the server.
+- Changing languages requires restarting the server.
 - [Open an issue](//github.com/gdiaz384/py3translationServer/issues/new) if any of these limitations are harmful to your use case.

 #### Program Limitations: